Gauge-invariant theory of truncated quantum light-matter interactions in arbitrary media: Quantization

 together with the corresponding retarded boundary conditions.
-For example, for open dielectrics (i.e., cavity resonators surrounded by a homogeneous medium with index of refraction $n_B$), one can use the Silver-Müller radiation condition:
+For example, for open dielectrics (i.e., cavity resonators surrounded by a homogeneous medium with index of refraction $n_B$), one can use the Silver-M{\"u}ller radiation condition:

 which holds as $|\mathbf{x}| \rightarrow \infty$.
 Here we let the notation $\mathbf{G}^{\perp}(\mathbf{x},\mathbf{x'},\omega)$ refer to the transverse part of $\mathbf{G}(\mathbf{x},\mathbf{x'},\omega)$ with respect to the left-hand side of the dyad, and spatial argument $\mathbf{x}$.